Weeds (TV series): Cast and characters

 Doug Wilson (Kevin Nealon) begins the series as an accountant and city councilman for the town of Agrestic.
 Doug is friends with many characters in the series including Andy, Dean, and Sanjay Patel (Maulik Pancholy); all four aid Nancy's career as a marijuana dealer.
 Doug makes mistakes and loses his position; his wife Dana leaves him.
 He becomes a drifter who follows the Botwins during seasons four through eight.
 He and the Botwins move to New York City, where he becomes the chief accountant for a Ponzi scheme posing as a hedge fund.

 The show has a changing cast of supporting characters.
 Heylia James (Tonye Patano) and her family — Conrad and Vaneeta, portrayed by Romany Malco and Indigo, respectively — play key roles during the first three seasons.
 They are wholesalers who supply marijuana to Nancy.
 Conrad later develops his own strain of marijuana, called MILF weed, which Nancy sells.

 Season three features Sullivan Groff (Matthew Modine), an unethical, womanizing real estate developer with big plans for Agrestic.
 When Nancy moves to Ren Mar, the characters in Esteban's drug cartel—primarily Cesar (Enrique Castillo), Ignacio (Hemky Madera), and Guillermo (Guillermo Díaz), the latter first appearing in the third season—take a leading role.
 Other key characters include Nancy's housekeeper Lupita (Renée Victor); rival drug dealers; countless law enforcement officials; the romantic interests of Andy, Silas, and Shane; and the residents of Agrestic and Ren Mar.

 In the sixth season, Nancy is on the run, and the new characters only have minor roles and appear for only a few episodes.
-An exception to this is Warren Schiff (Richard Dreyfuss), who she first met when teaching her math in high school; he becomes infatuated with Nancy.
+An exception to this is Warren Schiff (Richard Dreyfuss), whom she first met when teaching her math in high school; he becomes infatuated with Nancy.
 When the Botwins and Doug settle in New York City, new supporting characters are introduced.
 The family later settles in Nancy's estranged sister Jill's (Jennifer Jason Leigh) house in Connecticut, becoming a regular guest character by the eighth season.

 Other recurring characters include Albert Brooks as Nancy's father-in-law Lenny, Carrie Fisher as Celia's lawyer, Dave Thomas as a doctor, Martin Short as a lawyer for Nancy's custody battle, Alanis Morissette as a doctor at an abortion clinic, Zooey Deschanel as Andy's estranged girlfriend, Lee Majors as a border guard, Mary-Kate Olsen as a student who worships Jesus and sells pot, as well as Aidan Quinn, among others.